8 Things You Won’t See at Starbucks Anymore

 Ordering at the register

 In select stores, ordering is allowed at the register, but with precautions—social distancing markers have been carefully placed to make sure customers maintain the required six feet of distance from each other.
-Find out whether your local store is open and how they’re taking orders.
+Find out whether your local store is open.

 Starbucks was one of the most popular options for people looking to work or study in a quiet environment fueled by coffee.
 The chain has even shared posts about entrepreneurs who use their outlets as office spaces!
 However, freelancers and start-ups will have to set up elsewhere for now, as most outlets have removed indoor and outdoor seating in order to implement social distancing measures.
 But before you take a table outside, here’s what your waiter wants you to know.